UPDATED: 1.00PM MONDAY 8TH FEBRUARY 2021

 The flu is a contagious respiratory disease caused by influenza viruses.
 It can affect the nose, throat and lungs.
-It is not the same as the common cold, or COVID-19 but it will protect you against influenza.
+It is not the same as the common cold or COVID-19.
+The flu vaccination will only protect you against influenza.

 My child usually only takes their preventer seasonally- should they be starting to take it again now?

 If you have been prescribed a preventer to be taken seasonally, we suggest that you visit your GP for an asthma review to discuss when the best time to commence your preventer.
 Please do not wait until you are showing asthma symptoms.

 Should Corticosteroids be avoided?

 If you have read that people should avoid taking steroids in the treatment of COVID-19 please be aware that this refers to ORAL corticosteroids and does not include INHALED corticosteroids.

 It is important that people that are prescribed inhaled corticosteroids (a key component of most preventer medications) continue to do so.
 These medications are helping to reduce inflammation in the lungs that occurs with people that have asthma and are also working to reduce your sensitivity towards triggers.